Precious-Ugwuadu/Ticket-Lifecycle/README.md

 </p>
 <p>

 I went to Status and set the ticket to resolved.
 The ticket was closed after it was determined that a recent update caused the issue.
-Once resolved, the vendor was informed, and users were able to log in successfully without any further problems.
+Once resolved, the vendor was informed, and users could log in successfully without any further problems.
 The status was changed to "Resolved," and the user was notified of the solution.

 ![image](https://github.com/user-attachments/assets/0c0145aa-595e-4ab3-92d2-bb943c5aabc1)